shogowada/scala-json-rpc/tutorials/passing-function-as-parameter-or-return-value-or-both.md

 serverAndClient.bindApi[UuidSubjectApi](new UuidSubjectApiImpl)
 ```

-You can use the `JsonRpcFunction` just like regular function except **you need to explicitly dispose the function when you no longer use it**.
+You can use the `DisposableFunction` just like regular function except **you need to explicitly dispose the function when you no longer use it**.
 This is so that both server and client can dispose relative mappings.

 ## Implement client